Syed-Shahzaib-Hussain/Task-Adapter-Copy/_includes/quickstart.md

-## Here is what you need to start using TaskAdapter:

 * [Download TaskAdapter](/download)
 * Unpack the distributive to any folder
 * Launch the application.
 An Internet browser will be automatically opened with the TaskAdapter start page